Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL tool, displaying an AC response graph.
-The graph plots the voltage gain (V in dB) against frequency (freq in Hz) on a logarithmic scale.
+The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL software, which is used for analyzing electronic circuits.
+The main window displays an AC response graph, showing the voltage gain (V) in decibels (dB) on the y-axis versus frequency (freq) in Hertz (Hz) on the x-axis.
+The graph is plotted on a logarithmic scale for both axes.

-Key features of the image include:
+Key elements of the image include:

-1. **Graph Title and Labels**:
-   - The graph is titled "AC Response".
-   - The y-axis is labeled "V (dB)" and ranges from -48.0 dB to -15.0 dB.
-   - The x-axis is labeled "freq (Hz)" and ranges from 10^0 to 10^9 Hz.

-2. **Data Points and Markers**:
-   - There are three markers on the graph:
+1. **Graph Plot**: The graph shows a single trace labeled "v / V_BGR; ac dB20(V)" with a green line.
+The trace has three markers:
-     - M1 at 7.94328 Hz with a value of -41.2436 dB.
+   - **M1**: Located at 7.94328 Hz with a gain of -41.2436 dB.
-     - M2 at 1.99526 MHz with a value of -17.2929 dB, which appears to be the peak of the response curve.
+   - **M2**: Located at 1.99526 MHz with a gain of -17.2929 dB, indicating a peak in the response.
-     - M3 at 436.516 MHz with a value of -47.8076 dB.
+   - **M3**: Located at 436.516 MHz with a gain of -47.8076 dB.

-3. **Graph Curve**:
-   - The curve starts at a low frequency with a relatively flat response around -41 dB.
-   - It then rises sharply to a peak at approximately 1.99526 MHz.
-   - After the peak, the curve drops steeply and continues to decline, reaching around -47.8076 dB at 436.516 MHz.

-4. **Interface Elements**:
+2. **Toolbar**: The toolbar at the top of the window contains various icons for different functions, such as opening files, saving, zooming, panning, and other analysis tools.
+The "Data Point" tool is highlighted, and the "family" and "Classic" options are selected.

+3. **Subwindow**: The subwindow is labeled "1" and contains the AC response graph.
+There is a scrollbar above the graph for navigating through the data.

+4. **Left Panel**: The left panel lists the AC response under the "Name" section, with a green checkmark indicating the selected trace.

+5. **Status Bar**: The status bar at the bottom of the window shows the trace details, including the history, test name, and the specific trace being analyzed.

-   - The top menu bar includes options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
+6. **Menu Bar**: The menu bar at the top of the window includes options such as File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
-   - There are various toolbar icons for different functions, such as zoom, pan, and data point selection.
-   - The left panel shows the AC response name and a trace labeled "v / V_BGR; ac dB20(V)".
-   - The bottom status bar provides information about the trace and the test being run.

-5. **Highlighted Toolbar Icon**:
-   - A specific toolbar icon is highlighted with a red box, indicating it might be the currently selected or active tool.

-Overall, the image provides a detailed view of the AC response of a circuit, showing how the voltage gain varies with frequency, with specific markers highlighting key points on the response curve.
+Overall, the image provides a detailed view of the AC response analysis of a circuit, highlighting key frequencies and their corresponding voltage gains.
 ```

 Action 74: Add single-point markers using the **M** bindkey on the plot.